Networked music performance: Awareness in musical performance

 Workspace awareness in a face-to-face situation is gathered through consequential communication, feedthrough, and intentional communication.
 A traditional music performance setting is an example of very tightly-coupled, synergistic collaboration in which participants have a high level of workspace awareness.
 “Each player must not only be conscious of his or her own part, but also of the parts of other musicians.
 The other musicians' gestures, facial expressions and bodily movements, as well as the sounds emitted by their instruments [are] clues to meanings and intentions of others”.
 Research has indicated that musicians are also very sensitive to the acoustic response of the environment in which they are performing.
 Ideally a networked music performance system would facilitate the high level of awareness that performers experience in a traditional performance setting.

-Technical issues in networked music performance
+Technical issues

 Bandwidth demand, latency sensitivity, and a strict requirement for audio stream synchronization are the factors that make networked music performance a challenging application.
 These factors are described in more detail below.